mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 As a bonus option, you can maintain 2 remote connections to your Pi.
 One via the internet and the other via the LAN (local area network).
 It's easy to setup.
 In Microsoft Remote Desktop, keep one remote connection called "Pi Internet" and another called "Pi Local".
 Configure Pi Internet's "PC name" to the static external IP address.
 For example, 195.198.227.116.
 Configure Pi Local's, "PC name" to the static internal IP address.
 For exmaple, 192.168.1.115.
 Now, you have the option to connect golbally or locally.

-Watch this awesome <a href="https://www.youtube.com/watch?v=i1vB7JnPvuE" target="_blank">video</a> as a transition into project 2.
+Watch this awesome video https://www.youtube.com/watch?v=i1vB7JnPvuE as a transition into project 2.
 It will show you the techincal architecture behind your project.
 In this case, you are using a Raspberry Pi instead of a Ubuntu server.
 The dynamic DNS sits between the domain company and your router, which he leaves out.
 Beside this subtlety, the video is spot on explaining visually how the system works.
 You might notice project 1 covered the Raspberry Pi setup and port forwarding.
 This is the server-side or back end.
 Project 2 covers the the domain name, dynamic DNS, Jekyll (static HTML generator) and Apache (web hosting).
 This is the client-side or front end.

 <p id="project2"> </p>**Building A Personal Website Using A Domain Name, GitHub Pages, Jekyll, Dynamic DNS (Domain Name Server), and Apache**

 If you already own a domain name skip to the next paragraph.
-If you need to acquire a domain name I recommend <a href="http://domains.google.com" target="_blank">Google Domains</a> or <a href="http://godaddy.com" target="_blank">GoDaddy</a>.
+If you need to acquire a domain name I recommend Google Domains http://domains.google.com or GoDaddy (http://godaddy.com).

-GitHub Pages are websites built on Jekyll and versioned using a git hosted repository on <a href="http://github.com" target="_blank">GitHub</a>.
+GitHub Pages are websites built on Jekyll and versioned using a git hosted repository on GitHub (http://github.com).
 Jekyll is a simple, blog aware, static site generator.
-It takes <a href="https://daringfireball.net/projects/markdown/" target="_blank">Markdown</a>, a lightweight markup language, and spits out a complete, static HTML website suitable for serving with Apache or similar web server.
+It takes Markdown (https://daringfireball.net/projects/markdown/), a lightweight markup language, and spits out a complete, static HTML website suitable for serving with Apache or similar web server.

 Let's get started by installing Ruby.
 Ruby is a programming language that uses a package manager called gems.
 Gems can install Jekyll.
 From your Raspberry Pi, in terminal type (using ssh or remote desktop):
 {% highlight shell %}